wwilp|Landau's Problemswwigrwwilegwwin2p1wwitp|wwiabc|wwirh

 How the list is built

-Three independent signals are combined:
+Three independent signals are combined into one composite ranking:

 1. arXiv preprint output since 2003, filtered to math.NT and math.CO categories, matched against 17 Goldbach-relevant search terms.